|

 Price of Tours

-For example, if you’re staying in Wanderlust Hostel (a very good hostel by the way, I’m not even being paid to say that), you’ll see many tours offered, but with quite high prices.
+For example, if you’re staying in Wanderlust Hostel (a very good hostel by the way, cozy and central, I recommend), you’ll see many tours offered, but with quite high prices.

 But go to Instagram and search for “Almaty Tours” and you’ll see plenty of options.
 Message them on IG or WhatsApp and they’ll share their tours.
 Yeah, they’re in Russian and will communicate with you in Russian, but it’s nothing that Google Translate cannot manage.